 INTERNET: We recommend that you use a computer with a DSL or Cable modem connection, or a mobile device with a fast connection.
 Satellite connection is usually too unpredictable for participating in webinars.

-SOFTWARE: You do not need any special software for the course, beyond an internet browser (Mozilla Firefox, Internet Explorer, Safari, Chrome, Opera, etc) and a small free download you will be automatically prompted to complete in order to access webinars on Zoom.
+SOFTWARE: You do not need any special software for the course, beyond an up to date internet browser (Firefox, Safari, Chrome, Edge, etc.) and a small free download you will be automatically prompted to complete in order to access webinars on Zoom.
 It is helpful, but not strictly necessary, to have Microsoft Office (for Word and Excel documents) but your instructor can get around this if you don't have it.

 HARDWARE: You DO need to have functioning speakers for the webinars.
 While it’s helpful to have a working mic, it is not necessary.